lsalases/bhcycler/README.md

 least a little bit of production and it requires you to already have a restart or a checkpoint file from where to continue the simulation (see below).
-These files should be named PREFIX_previous.xml or PREFIX_previous.chk, where previous corresponds to the iteration previous to the one you want to run.
+These files should be named PREFIX_previous.xml or PREFIX_previous.chk, where previous corresponds to the iteration number previous to the one you want to run.
 For example, if you want to start the cycler in the 2nd iteration using the npt.py template, then npt_1.xml or npt_1.chk should already exist.
 Then, you can run the